show_page.php1 : dp05.jpg

 Cecum: Affecting 95% of the section, there is diffuse, transmural, lytic necrosis and granulomatous inflammation characterized by loss of normal, well-defined intestinal layers and replacement by large numbers of macrophages, lymphocytes, fewer plasma cells, and heterophils, admixed with eosinophilic and karyorrhectic debris, fibrin, edema, and mild hemorrhage.
 Transmurally there are numerous previously described protozoal trophozoites, often found within vacuoles or within macrophages.
 The overlying mucosa is nearly diffusely effaced to the level of the muscularis mucosa.
 In the one small focus of remaining mucosa, crypts are either hyperplastic characterized by cells piling up to 2-3 layers deep with increased mitoses, or are dilated and filled with necrotic cellular debris, fibrin, degenerate protozoal trophozoites, macrophages, and heterophils (crypt abscess).
 The inflammatory infiltrate surrounds and separates often necrotic or degenerate myofibers of the tunica muscularis.

-MORPHOLOGIC DIAGNOSIS
+MORPHOLOGIC DIAGNOSES

 1. Liver: Hepatitis, necrotizing and granulomatous, random, multifocal to coalescing, marked, with numerous intrahistiocytic and extracellular protozoal trophozoites, turkey, avian.